PaulApivat/data_engineer/practice/data-pipeline-project/README.md

 - exploring different databases and tables with `jupyter notebooks`
 - alternatively, exploring different databases and tables with `duckdb`

+Note: th demo code in this repo is designed to illustrate the above points and will need to be heavily refactored before integrating into our monorepo.

 ### Background

 This demo focuses on `eth_emissions`.